YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 Next, the users can add friends and each friendship is stored in “Friend” with the statues of the friendship represented in “FriendStatus”.
 In order to ensure each pair of users is unique, the smaller of the user IDs will always be stored as the first user ID.
 Lastly, most tables will have a surrogate key as the primary key as this allows for a reduction in storage space when storing foreign keys.
 The exceptions are “Petlevel”, where the level is also an integer, and “Friend”, where the composite natural key ensures the uniqueness of the pair and the table does not need to be referenced elsewhere.

 The database schema has also been normalised to Boyce–Codd normal form (BCNF).
-Normalising to 3NF is broadly considered to be adequate as data redundancy is greatly reduced and the most common data anomalies are circumvented [[1]](System_Design.md#references-1).
+Normalising to 3NF is broadly considered to be adequate as data redundancy is greatly reduced and the most common data anomalies are circumvented [[3]](#References).
 Schema is upgraded to BNCF since it could be achieved without significant effort.
 The schema satisfies the first normal form (1NF) with an atomic value in any one column and no duplicate of records.
 The second normal form (2NF) is also satisfied with no partial functional dependencies from a candidate key to a non-key attribute in the schema.
 In addition, the third normal form is satisfied with no transitive dependencies between non-key attributes.
 Lastly, the schema is of BCNF with no overlapping candidate keys.

-### References
-[[1] MariaDB 3rd Normal Form](https://mariadb.com/kb/en/database-normalization-3rd-normal-form/)

 ## g.
 Details of web technologies in use